23Nilesh/Tech-meet_CAD-problem-report/README.md

 >Klien Bottle is a 1 surface 3D object.
 Klein bottle doesn't have geometrical volume.
 >
 >Nilesh, Nikhil and Kunj all three of us have made seperate models on solidworks.

+## Running files
+> All files can be runned on solidworks latest version 2022.
+> All the properties of model can be seen via solidworks.